data-apis/scipy-2023-presentation/paper.rst

 array before calling `xp.sum()`.

-To test the performance implications of refactoring scikit-learn's LDA implementation, we first generated a random two-class classification problem, having 400,000 samples and 300 features.
+To test the performance implications of refactoring scikit-learn's LDA implementation, we first generated a random two-class classification problem having 400,000 samples and 300 features.
 We next devised two benchmarks, one for fitting an LDA model and a second for predicting class labels for each simulated sample.
 We then ran benchmarks measuring execution time for NumPy,